Skip to main content

 One of the biggest differences between main homes and second homes is vacancy.
 Insurers want to know how long your property can remain unoccupied between visits, as this affects both price and conditions.

-• Some policies allow up to 30 days unoccupied with no special conditions.
+Standard policies typically allow up to 30 days unoccupied with no special conditions or restrictions.

-If your property is empty for longer than your policy allows, some types of damage may not be covered.
-We always check vacancy rules with you during the quote process and choose insurers that match your real usage pattern.
+Important: If your property is empty for longer than your policy allows, some types of damage (especially water and theft) may not be covered.
+Always check vacancy rules during the quote process and choose insurers that match your real usage pattern.

 In many Spanish apartment complexes, the owners' community pays for a shared buildings policy that covers the structure and common areas.
 This is helpful, but it doesn't always remove the need for your own insurance.